 Do numbers of people matter when you're recommending wards?

 Yes.
 The law specifies that each ward should have "as nearly as may be" the same number of electors per councillor as every other ward in a council area.
+We refer to this as electoral parity.
 As a result, when we carry out a review, we look closely at the number of electors in each area.